rhdhorchestrator/orchestrator-go-operator/docs/release-1.6/README.md

    Note: After the first reconciliation of the Orchestrator CR, changes to some of the fields in the CR may not be propagated/reconciled to the intended resource.
 For example, changing the `platform.resources.requests` field in the Orchestrator CR will not have any effect on the running instance of the SonataFlowPlatform (SFP) resource.
-   For simplicity sake, that is the current design and may be revisited in the near future.
+   For the sake of simplicity, that is the current design and may be revisited in the near future.
 Please refer to the [CRD Parameter List](https://github.com/rhdhorchestrator/orchestrator-go-operator/blob/main/docs/crd) to know which fields can be reconciled.